Desktop47-02.jpg

 BEACH CLUBS

-Le Palme has a Miami vibe, but the rainbow ribbons and restrooms' plastic strip curtains made it a bit too quirky, especially after having toured the family's gorgeous masseria.
-It was the only club with a trendy boutique, and as all the clubs we visited, there were beach beds, canopies and lounge areas throughout.
-For lunch we ordered the prawns and tuna tartare which were absolutely delicious.
+On day three, we ventured out to Le Palme Beach Club, recently acquired by the same family that owns Masseria Torre Coccaro.
+Le Palme had a Miami vibe, though rainbow ribbons and plastic strip curtains in the restrooms tipped it into quirky—especially after touring the family’s elegant masseria.
+It was the only club with a trendy boutique, and like all the clubs we visited, it offered beach beds, canopies, and lounge areas throughout.
+For lunch, we ordered prawns and tuna tartare—both excellent.

 Honey, our 25th?